hideakitai/ArduinoOSC/README.md

 ## TODO

 - re-write library and support NON-AVR platform for more safety and flexible use

-- emulate OSC packet in Serial, with header, footer, and checker (e.g. CRC)

 - more examples

-  ​

 ## License